Enfield F.C.: Alliance/Conference years

 During the early 1980s, Enfield was among the strongest Conference sides, winning the title in 1982–83 and 1985–86, and the FA Trophy in 1981–82 and 1987–88.
+The 1980–81 FA Cup also saw them reach the fourth round for the first time in their history.
+They drew 1–1 against Barnsley but lost 3–0 in the replay.

+They won their most recent Conference title in the final season of the re-election system in 1985-86, in which the Football League members had to vote on whether or not to replace one of the bottom four teams in the Fourth Division with the champions of the highest non-league division.
+However, in the ballot which followed Enfield received just 7.5 votes, while the four league sides applying to retain membership received between 61 and 64 votes.

 Their form slipped and they were relegated to the Isthmian League in 1990.
 Despite a run of seven consecutive top-three finishes they remained in that league, being denied promotion after winning the title in 1995 because the Football Conference were not satisfied with the club's financial credentials.

-They won their most recent conference title in the final season of the re-election system, in which the Football League members had to vote on whether or not to replace one of the bottom four teams in the Fourth Division with the champions of the highest non-league division.
-However, in the ballot which followed Enfield received just 7.5 votes, while the four league sides applying to retain membership received between 61 and 64 votes.